Sabbath School: Activities

-Sabbath school usually begins on Saturday mornings before the worship service starts.
+Sabbath school usually begins on the morning of the Sabbath before the worship service starts.
 The Sabbath school service for adults typically has two portions.
 The first portion begins with a song service, followed by a mission emphasis and a short talk.
 The second, and larger portion, is the lesson study.
 Different churches conduct Sabbath school in many ways, mostly teaching on the same topic or reading in a given week, as each quarter of the year has a different theme that reflects Bible, doctrinal, or church lifestyle teachings.
-The lesson booklet is called the Quarterly.

 Sabbath school may be conducted in one large class, or the congregation may separate into smaller groups for discussion in the sanctuary or in different rooms.
 Participation is not restricted to church members.
 Young people often meet separately.
 After Sabbath school the church service begins.